jackson-dahl42/Family-Relationship-Algorithm/algorithm_design/Family Tree Algorithm Design.md

 ![Consanguinity Table](Table_of_Consanguinity_showing_degrees_of_relationship.svg.png)

+To figure out the number of ups and downs I will assign a generation number to each person.
+For example Elizabeth is generation 1 and Marj is generation 2.

+Phil &rarr; Monica &rarr; Marj &rarr; Jerome &rarr; Clarence

 For example From Phil to Clarence its two ups and two downs, so based on the table they are first cousins.

 Here is the pseudocode for the path finding algorithm: